jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

 * red: make it fail

-  I add a failing line
+  I will add a failing line

   .. code-block:: python